-Zinc is an ingredient in the majority of natural sunblocks because it provides sun-blocking action by absorbing or reflecting harmful UV rays away from your skin.
-This is how mineral sunblocks work - by creating a physical layer of particles on your skin that refract the sunlight, protecting you from damage.
+Zinc is an ingredient in the majority of natural sunscreens because it provides sun-screening action by absorbing or reflecting harmful UV rays away from your skin.
+This is how mineral sunscreens work - by creating a physical layer of particles on your skin that refract the sunlight, protecting you from damage.

-So, natural sunblock is good, and natural sunscreens generally contain zinc.
+So, natural sunscreen is good, and natural sunscreens generally contain zinc.

 Is zinc safe to put on our skin?

-Nano and Non-Nano refer to the size of the zinc oxide particles used in a sunblock.
-A Nano-particle measures between one and 100-billionths of a meter... that means you can fit thousands of them across a human hair.
+Nano and Non-Nano refer to the size of the zinc oxide particles used in a sunscreen.
+An inconceivably tiny Nano-particle measures between one and 100-billionths of a meter... that means you can fit thousands of them across a human hair.
 The slightly larger but still utterly microscopic Non-nano particles are bigger than 100-billionth of a meter, like what we use in Frankie's natural sunscreen.

 We are all about gentle, natural skin care and protection

 Knowing what goes on our skin is super-important to us - as you can probably guess by our range of all natural skin care and ezcema care products.
 Frankie began from a mother's drive to find skin-soothing natural options for a little girl with heartbreaking eczema.
 Frankie Apothecary's all natural sunscreen was the second product developed (after our gorgeous eczema-soothing Kawakawa Balm!) as sunscreens often irritate sensitive skin.

 Wherever possible we err on the side of caution, which is why we opted for Non-nano zinc in our natural sunscreen - but we are also confident that any tiny percentage of nano particles that may be included are also safe for us all.